Information Technology Business Insurance

 Collision

-Collision coverage pays for damage to your technology company vehicle, regardless of fault.
+Collision coverage pays for damage to your technology company's vehicle, regardless of fault.

-This coverage pays for damage caused by drivers who don’t have insurance.
+This coverage pays for damage caused by drivers who don’t have insurance or who are underinsured.

 Non-collision damages

-Comprehensive insurance covers non-collision damages, including vandalism, theft, and fire.
+Comprehensive insurance covers non-collision physical damages, including vandalism, theft, and fire.

 Personal vehicles may need additional coverage

-Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their own cars for work errands.
-Personal auto policies almost always exclude coverage for business use.
+Business auto insurance only covers company-owned vehicles, but sometimes employees drive their own cars for work purposes.
+Personal auto insurance policies almost always exclude coverage for business use.

-Hired and non-owned auto insurance (HNOA) provides liability coverage for data analysts and other tech professionals who get into an accident while driving a personal vehicle to conduct company business.
+Hired and non-owned auto insurance (HNOA) provides liability coverage for data analysts and other tech professionals who get into an accident while driving a personal vehicle for business purposes.
 It also covers leased and rented vehicles.

 Other important policies for a technology business

-While commercial auto insurance is a must-have for companies that own a vehicle, technology business owners should also consider:
+While a commercial auto insurance policy is a must-have for companies that own a vehicle, technology business owners should also consider:

-General liability insurance: This policy can cover expenses related to client injuries and property damage, along with advertising injuries like slander.
-Technology businesses can often bundle it with property insurance for savings in a business owner’s policy.
+General liability insurance: This policy can cover expenses related to client bodily injuries and property damage, along with advertising injuries like slander.
+Technology businesses can often bundle it with property insurance for savings in a business owner’s policy (BOP).

-Errors and omissions insurance (E&O): This policy is critical for IT consultants and other technology experts.
+Errors and omissions insurance (E&O): This policy is critical for IT consultants, managed service providers (MSPs), and other technology experts.
 Also called professional liability insurance, it covers lawsuits related to work performance, such as a mistake that causes a client’s server to crash.

-Cyber liability insurance: Any business that stores sensitive data should strongly consider cyber insurance.
+Cyber liability insurance: Any business that stores sensitive data, such as a cybersecurity business or a software-as-a-service (SaaS) company, should strongly consider cyber insurance.
 It helps pay for the aftereffects of a cyberattack or data breach.

-Fidelity bonds: IT companies are often privy to sensitive client data.
+Fidelity bonds: Data centers and other IT companies are often privy to sensitive client data.
 This means an employee could jeopardize your business by engaging in unlawful access, theft, or fraud.
 Fidelity bonds safeguard your business against employees who engage in certain criminal acts.

-Workers’ compensation insurance: Workers' comp covers medical bills and disability benefits from work-related injuries and illnesses.
+Workers’ compensation insurance: Workers' comp covers medical payments and disability benefits from work-related injuries and illnesses.
 Most states require technology businesses with employees to purchase this coverage.

 Find commercial auto insurance quotes